ISISComputingGroup/ibex_developers_manual/Datastreaming.md

 The [filewriter](https://github.com/ess-dmsc/kafka-to-nexus) is responsible for taking the neutron and SE data out of Kafka and writing it to a nexus file.
 When the ICP ends a run it sends a config message to the filewriter, via kafka, to tell it to start writing to file.

 ## System Tests
 Currently system tests are being run to confirm that the start/stop run and event data messages are being sent into Kafka and that a Nexus file is being written with these events.
 The Kafka cluster and filewriter are being run in docker containers for these tests and so must be run on a Windows 10 machine.
+To run these tests you will need to install [docker for windows and add yourself as a docker-user](https://docs.docker.com/docker-for-windows/install/#install-docker-desktop-on-windows).

-### The future of streaming at ISIS
+## The future of streaming at ISIS

 After the in-kind work finishes and during the handover, there are some proposed changes that affect the layout and integration of data streaming at ISIS.
 This diagram is subject to change, but shows a brief overview of what the future system might look like: